So I received a lot of emails from a high school class in Houston this week. Here's an excerpt of an email from their teacher:

 My tattoo was based on an inspiration my wife and I had.

+Regarding your question about being different, I just wrote a reply to another student and I'm going to give you that answer here as well.
+I know people now-a-days are so judgemental so I was wondering, after people have heard your story, do they still judge you?
+I don't know.
+If they do, they don't really tell me about it.
 I'll bet if you asked the people who I see on a daily basis, they'd tell you they don't even think about the fact that my arms are different.
 They know me as a goofball who sings a lot, tells inappropriate jokes, and just acts a little bit weird from time to time.
 People I know will make jokes about my arms, but that's basically us flipping crap to one another.
 I know how to trash talk with the best of them.
+Occasionally, I'll catch strangers staring at me.
+It doesn't really bother me any more.
+Maybe I'm getting old and just don't care.
+Or perhaps I've figured out better ways to deal with it than I did when I was younger. |

-Many times when I see people leering at me, I'll tell myself "They must just know me because of my website."
-It's probably not true, but that line of thinking makes me feel better about myself.
-And that's all that matters to me.
+just know me because of my website."
+It's probably not true, but that line of

-I can't really blame others for staring at me because I do stand out in a crowd.
-It's human nature to sneak a peek.
-Believe it or not, I catch myself doing it from time to time when I see somebody that looks unique.
+I can't really blame others for staring at me because I do stand out in a

 I could let it bother me when people treat me differently because of my arms, but I have no way of controlling it.